Your partner can makes you go weak at the knees – so why are you having trouble orgasming?

 Easier said than done – it’s important not to rush your orgasm if you want to have one.

 Because it doesn’t matter how sexy you think your partner is or how attracted you are to them if you’re simultaneously having stressful thoughts.
+Because sex and stress are seldom good buddies in sexual situations.

 It’s easy to get caught up in thinking things like: “I need to come now” or “it’s taking too long”.